ISO-TC204/iso5345/README.md

 - Codes starting with a question mark (?) are reserved for unregistered use (and may have different meanings in different implementations)

 Additional allocations or re-allocations may be made as required.

+The special attributes have the following details:

+- Direction indicates the direction of the port, one of:
+ - input, indicates a sensor
+ - output, indicates an actuator
+ - bi-directional, indicates a combined sensor and actuator
+- Recommended Unit indicates the unit of measure to be applied to the value received from the port (e.g., metres)
+- Recommended Exponent indicates the factor of 10 applied to the units (e.g., if units is metre and exponent is -2, the value is reported in centimetres)
+- Maximum Imprecision indicates the maximum various to be expected across multiple readings of the same value, expressed in the same units as the reported value.
+For example, if the imprecision is "<100" in the above example, one would expect that multiple readings taken of the same condition could have a variance of up to 1 metre of each other.

 ## Policies